20% off your first purchase with code: SHOP24

-Real Life Examples of Fractions Kids Will Understand
+11 Real Life Examples of Fractions for Better Math Lessons

-As teachers, we can explain what fractions are until we're blue in the face.
-But until students see how fractions fit into to their real lives, our math lessons won't really mean that much.
+As teachers, we can explain what fractions are until we’re blue in the face.
+But until students see how fractions fit into their real lives, our math lessons won’t really mean that much.
+That’s where real life examples of fractions come fit in.

 The best way to get students interested in learning math is to help them make personal connections to the topic.
 This is actually really easy to do with fractions!

-There are so many real-life examples of fractions.
+There are so many great real life examples of fractions.
 Instead of just teaching your students what the top number and bottom number mean, or how to multiply fractions, spend some time exploring the use of fractions outside of math class.
 This help students see how fractions can help them in their daily lives.

 Here are some ideas to get you started: